Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

-Split, or three patch, quarter square triangles (QSTs) add variety to a lot of quilt blocks, especially star blocks.
+Split, three patch, or mirror image quarter square triangles (QSTs) are used in a lot of quilt blocks, especially star blocks.
 See step-by-step how easy it is to make them!

 In Lesson 1 we learned to make QSTs as hourglass quilt blocks.
 We used two different contrasting fabrics to first make two half square triangles and then we made our QSTs.
 We also found out what our QSTs would look like if our two half square triangles were made using four different fabrics.